mgodwin/spring-framework.docset/README.md

 Add it to Dash by clicking the '+' in the Docsets panel.

 ### General project structure
-The docset is generated dynamically by parsing the table of contents page of the Spring Framework documentation using `jsdom` and `jquery`.
+The docset is generated dynamically by parsing the table of contents page of the Spring Framework documentation using `cheerio`.
 Chapter headings are set as 'Guides' and section headings are set as 'Sections' in Dash.

+Javadocs are generated using the tool provided by kapeli.

 If you have a better approach, or find a bug, please submit an issue or a pull request!